 The following is a brief summary of the CAMU and Eastside properties.
-A comprehensive narrative of historical Site ownership and operations for the Eastside is found in the Closure Plan (BRC 2006, in preparation), which is currently undergoing revision.
-Reference to the revised report will be provided in subsequent revisions of this QAPP.
-A comprehensive narrative of historical Site ownership and operations at the CAMU is found in the draft Conceptual Site Model, currently in preparation.
+A comprehensive narrative of historical Site ownership and operations for the Eastside is found in the BRC Closure Plan (BRC, ERM, and DBS&A 2007).
+A comprehensive narrative of historical Site ownership and operations at the CAMU is found in the draft CAMU Area Conceptual Site Model (DBS&A and BRC 2007).